Jeius/GraphIllustrator/README.md

 # Graph Illustrator

+## An Interactive Tool for Graph Algorithms and Visualization

-### An Activity of
+### An Activity by

 ### Julius P. Pahama in

 ### ITE112 - Algorithmic Graph Theory

-Graph Illustrator is a Python-based tool that allows you to visually explore and interact with graph algorithms, including Prim's, Kruskal's, Dijkstra's, and Floyd-Warshall algorithms.
-It supports directed and undirected graphs and provides functionality for displaying the complement of a graph.
-This tool is designed to help users better understand and visualize the workings of key graph algorithms in a graphical interface.
+Graph Illustrator is a Python-based tool that allows users to visually explore and interact with various graph algorithms, including Prim's, Kruskal's, Dijkstra's, and Floyd-Warshall algorithms.
+It supports both directed and undirected graphs and offers functionality to display the complement of a graph.
+Designed for educational purposes, this tool helps users better understand and visualize the workings of key graph algorithms through an intuitive graphical interface.

+---

 ## Features

-### Graph Algorithms:
+### Graph Algorithms

 - **Prim's Algorithm**: Computes the Minimum Spanning Tree (MST) of a connected, undirected graph.
-- **Kruskal's Algorithm**: Another approach to finding the Minimum Spanning Tree, based on edge sorting.
+- **Kruskal's Algorithm**: Finds the MST using a greedy approach, based on edge sorting.
-- **Dijkstra's Algorithm**: Finds the shortest paths from a single source vertex to all other vertices in a weighted graph.
+- **Dijkstra's Algorithm**: Determines the shortest paths from a single source vertex to all other vertices in a weighted graph.
-- **Floyd-Warshall Algorithm**: Computes the shortest paths between all pairs of vertices in a graph.
+- **Floyd-Warshall Algorithm**: Calculates the shortest paths between all pairs of vertices in a graph.
-- **Graph Center**: Identifies the center of the graph by finding the vertex or vertices with minimum eccentricity.
+- **Graph Center**: Identifies the center of the graph by locating the vertex or vertices with the minimum eccentricity.
-- **Independent Sets**: Determines sets of vertices such that no two vertices are adjacent.
+- **Independent Sets**: Determines sets of vertices where no two vertices are adjacent.
 - **Vertex Covers**: Finds the minimum set of vertices that covers all edges in the graph.
-- **Graph Complement**: Easily visualize the complement of a given graph, where edges are flipped between existing and non-existing connections.
+- **Graph Complement**: Visualizes the complement of a graph, where edges are inverted between existing and non-existing connections.

-### Directed and Undirected Graphs:
+### Directed and Undirected Graphs

-Switch between directed and undirected graph representations with full support for the corresponding algorithms.
+Switch seamlessly between directed and undirected graph representations, with full algorithm support for each type.

-### Interactive Interface:
+### Interactive Interface

-The tool provides a graphical interface to interact with the graph, add/remove vertices and edges, and run the algorithms visually.
+- Add and remove vertices and edges with ease.
+- Execute algorithms visually for better understanding.
+- Explore results interactively within the graphical interface.

+---

 ## Installation and Setup